-- in relation to the Czech Republic Business Unit: - O To retain its reference position in banking and insurance services by offering its retail, SME and mid-cap clients a hassle-free, no-frills client experience.
+- in relation to the Czech Republic Business Unit: - O To retain its reference position in banking and insurance services by offering its retail, SME and mid-cap clients a hassle-free, no-frills client experience. - O To use data and AI to offer personalised solutions proactively to its clients, including via Kate, its personalised digital assistant. - To continue the further digitalisation of its services and to introduce new and innovative products and services, including open bank-insurance solutions aimed at boosting the financial well-being of its clients. - To concentrate on rolling out straight through processing and further simplifying products, head office, distribution model, in order to enable it to operate even more cost-effectively. - O To further increase the active client base and further strengthen its market position, especially in insurance and investment services and home loans. - O To cultivate and nurture strong relationships with its clients by offering them 'beyond banking' activities, products and services. - O To further strengthen its corporate culture, with a strong focus on results, clients, the ability to adapt and cooperation. - O To become the reference in advisory services in terms of climate change and sustainable lending and investments.
+To also express its social engagement To also express its social engagement by focusing on financial literacy, entrepreneurship, population ageing and cybersecurity; - in relation to the International Markets Business Unit: - The updated group strategy presents a number of opportunities for all countries in the business unit, viz.: - To further develop new and unique 'bank-insurance+' propositions. - To continue digitally upgrading their distribution model. - To drive up the volume of straight-through and scalable processing.

-- O To use data and AI to offer personalised solutions proactively to its clients, including via Kate, its personalised digital assistant. - O To continue the further digitalisation of its services and to introduce new and innovative products and services, including open bank-insurance solutions aimed at boosting the financial well-being of its clients. - O To concentrate on rolling out straight through processing and further simplifying products, head office, distribution model and branding, in order to enable it to operate even more cost-effectively. - O To further increase the client base and further strengthen its market position, especially in insurance and investment services. - O To strengthen its business culture on the values responsive, respectful and result driven. - O To become the reference in advisory services in terms of climate change and sustainable lending and investments.
-To also express its social engagement To also express its social engagement by focusing on financial literacy, entrepreneurship, population ageing and cybersecurity; - in relation to the International Markets Business Unit: - The updated group strategy presents a number of challenges for all countries in the business unit, viz.: - To develop new and unique 'bank-insurance+' propositions. - To continue digitally upgrading their distribution model. - To drive up the volume of straight-through and scalable processing. - To increase the capacity in relation to data and AI to enable them to proactively offer relevant and personalised solutions. - To selectively expand activities with a view to securing a top-three position in banking and insurance. - To implement a socially responsible approach in all countries, with a particular focus on environmental awareness, financial literacy, entrepreneurship and health.
+- To increase the capacity in relation to data and AI to enable them to proactively offer relevant and personalised solutions. - To selectively expand activities with a view to securing a top-three position in banking and insurance. - To implement a socially responsible approach in all countries, with a particular focus on environmental awareness, financial literacy, entrepreneurship and health, and be a pioneer for sustainability in all countries.